farhiongit/words2number/README.md

 Words to number converter
 =========================

-> This program converts words into a number for any language.
+> This program converts words into a number for any Indo-European language.

 Fo instance,